micene09/scarlett/README.md

  * `referrer`
  * `referrerPolicy`

-Here is the list of additional properties:
+One of the library's goals is to extend the native capabilities, so here is a list of additional properties:

 **host (string)**